Abivarsh/cov2-panel-scripts/README.md

 Examples of these input files are COV2-SHM-HC.csv and COV2-SHM-LC.csv.

-All the example files in this repo are the originals used to generate figures for this paper.
+All the example files in this repo are similar to the ones used for the paper.